Anthropology Transfer

 FIELDWORK.
 INTERVIEWS.
 STUDIES.

 Cultural anthropology is concerned with the study of living societies.
 Archaeology seeks to understand cultures, often of the past, through their material remains.
-Biological/physical anthropology focuses on humans as a biological species, studying origins, development, and variations within the species.
+Biological and physical anthropology focuses on humans as a biological species, studying origins, development, and variations within the species.
 Linguistic anthropology studies language and communication, which preserve and transmit cultures across generations.

 Anthropology is the study of humans in the past and present.
 Through the traditional four areas of cultural anthropology, archaeology, biological/physical anthropology and linguistics, anthropologists examine every aspect of humanity through a holistic, comparative and scientific approach.